AI Video Comes Out Too Static (Fix Under-Motion)

 glancing toward the window

 Strong verbs the model can act on: running, walking, turning, looking, waving, smiling, laughing, pouring, opening, closing, reaching, leaning, standing up, sitting down.
+For fast action, escalate the verb itself: sprinting, leaping, soaring, shattering carry more motion than moving or going.

-Step 2: Specify camera moves
+Step 2: Specify ONE camera move

-slow camera push-in toward the subject, gentle dolly forward
+slow camera push-in toward the subject

 slight pan from left to right across the scene